aimerneige/aimerneige/README.md

 - 🤔 Programming beginner from China learning IoT at NUC.
 - 😄 Programming rookie.
 Always be lazy.
 - 🌱 I’m currently learning golang.
-- 💻 I using Linux/MacOS.
+- 💻 I using Linux.
 M$ Windows only for game.
 <!-- - 🔭 I plan to learn some web in the future. -->

 [Telegram @AimerNeige](https://t.me/AimerNeige)